Villennes-sur-Seine: Victims of the War

-Starting in November 1914, Villennes-sur-Seine begins to see their villagers die.
-The first deaths are two brothers from one of the town's smaller farms.
+Starting in November 1914, Villennes-sur-Seine began to see their villagers die.
+The first deaths were two brothers from one of the town's smaller farms.

 In total, 42 young men from Villennes-sur-Seine died for their country.
-Amongst them are men from both wealthy and modest backgrounds.
+Amongst them were men from both wealthy and modest backgrounds.

-A monument is created in 1919 in their honor.
+A monument was created in 1919 in their honor.

 Interwar period

-After the en of the war, the Parisians return to Villennes-sur-Seine and in the span of one summer, the population doubles.
-They being constructions across the town on many villas; first around the Falaises woods and then on the Island of Villennes.
-In 1919, Villennes-sur-Seine is considered a tourist station as the whole town is transformed to look more like a resort.
+After the end of the war, the Parisians returned to Villennes-sur-Seine and in the span of one summer, the population doubled.
+Many villas were constructed across the town; first around the Falaises woods and then on the Island of Villennes.
+In 1919, Villennes-sur-Seine was considered a tourist station as the whole town was transformed to look more like a resort.

-Boating, fishing and swimming in the Seine gain popularity and many parties on the riverside take place.
-In 1927, l'Île du Platais (otherwise uninhabited) welcomes a new pollution of vacationers in bungalows or tents in the Physiopolis center.
-Physiopolis brings in consistent amounts of people all throughout the summer and makes Villennes-sur-Seine a weekend getaway destination for the Parisian upperclass.
+Boating, fishing and swimming in the Seine gain popularity and many parties on the riverside took place.
+In 1927, l'Île du Platais (otherwise uninhabited) welcomed a new population of vacationers in bungalows or tents in the Physiopolis center.
+Physiopolis brought in consistent amounts of people all throughout the summer and made Villennes-sur-Seine a weekend getaway destination for the Parisian upperclass.

 World War II

-On a night in July 1944, a Germain plane crashes into a house on the Marolles farm, killing a couple in their sleep.
+On a night in July 1944, a Germain plane crashed into a house on the Marolles farm, killing a couple in their sleep.
 The debris spread on a radius of 30 meters and to this day, a pit can be pointed out on the Marolles farm that corresponds to the location of the crash.

-The morning of the arrival of the American liberation forces in Villennes-sur-Seine, the 25th of August 1944, German forces present in the town are in search of suspects.
-Having been attacked the night prior, the soldiers arrest four men and bring them into the basement of a home: Michel and Jacques Jeunet, Alfred Boursinhac and Rodolphe Gerha.
-The soldiers through grenades at them, killing instantly Rodolphe Gerha and Michel Jeunet.
-The two others survive but are badly wounded.
+The morning of the arrival of the American liberation forces in Villennes-sur-Seine, 25 August 1944, German forces present in the town were in search of suspects.
+Having been attacked the night prior, the soldiers arrested four men and brought them into the basement of a home: Michel and Jacques Jeunet, Alfred Boursinhac and Rodolphe Gerha.
+The soldiers threw grenades at them, killing Rodolphe Gerha and Michel Jeunet instantly.
+The two others survived but were badly wounded.